Episode #101 | First Aired: January 15, 2008

 Her talent as a painter is one aspect of Currier’s story.
 Equally important is the influence she has had on numerous other Kentucky artists as an exceptional teacher of art.
 She taught at the Louisville School of Art from 1962 until 1982.
 Though now closed, the school was, at the time, a center of Louisville’s creative community, and Currier’s students included many young artists who went on to highly successful careers, among them sculptors Ed Hamilton and Dave Caudill and assemblage artist Jacque Parsley.

-In a one-hour documentary airing as part of the Kentucky Muse series, producer/director Guy Mendes tells the story of Currier’s life and art.
-In interviews at her home and studio in Louisville, Currier recalls her early interest in visual art, attending art school in Chicago, and returning to Louisville to work—first as a commercial artist for Stewart’s department store and eventually as a teacher at the Louisville School of Art.
+In a one-hour documentary airing as part of the Kentucky Muse series, several interviews at Currier’s home and studio in Louisville are included.
+She recalls her early interest in visual art, attending art school in Chicago, and returning to Louisville to work—first as a commercial artist for Stewart’s department store and eventually as a teacher at the Louisville School of Art.
 The program visits a gallery exhibit of her work in New York City and a 2005 retrospective at Louisville’s Speed Art Museum.
 Currier’s husband, Lionel; her daughters, Nancy and Anne Currier and Frances Lewis; and former students are also interviewed.

 “Master of Still Life” is also a video exhibit of works spanning Currier’s career—from early illustrations and silkscreens to nudes and portraits to the large-scale oil pastel and charcoal compositions of fruit, onions, roses, glasses, and other ordinary objects that have made her a star among contemporary still life painters.
 Seeing a work in progress offers insight into her meticulous and contemplative process.